-The Organization has liquidity risk with respect to accounts payable in the amount of \$52,466 (2018 - \$73,839).
+The Organization has liquidity risk with respect to accounts payable and wages payable in the amount of \$72,696 (2019 -\$52,466).
 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
 In the opinion of management, the liquidity risk exposure to the Organization is low and not material.